ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/anatomy/index.md

 ## Annotated examples {#annotated-examples}

 These are some examples written in Solidity.
-If you'd like to play with the code, you can interact with them in [Ethereum studio](http://studio.ethereum.org)
+If you'd like to play with the code, you can interact with them in [Remix](http://remix.ethereum.org).

 ### Hello world {#hello-world}